JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 borderColor is ``rgba(6, 22, 140)``, the backgroundColor is recommended to be ``rgba(6, 22, 140, 0.5)``.

-The ``ReportsOverTimeChart`` generates a doughnut chart by accepting a prop for every category of report and a ``timeframe`` prop.
+The ``ReportsOverTimeChart`` generates a line chart by accepting a prop for every category of report and a ``timeframe`` prop.
 The props for the Suspensions and Policing/Security categories are currently called ``suspensions`` and ``policingSecurity``, respectively.
-Props for each category of the report should accept an array of numbers, each number representing a datapoint (the number of reports for the given category in a specified timeframe).
+Props for each category of the report should be an array of numbers, each number representing a datapoint (the number of reports for the given category in a specified timeframe).
 If the “timeframe” prop equals ``month``, there should be 30 numbers in the array (one for each of the past 30 days).
 If the ``timeframe`` prop equals ``month``, there should be